 [1] Canvas: All lecture slides, recorded lectures, assignments, exams, and grades will be available through UBC Canvas (www.canvas.ubc.ca).
 To access the course, you will need to log into Canvas with your UBC CWL.
-Every Tuesday morning, I will post a new announcement to remind you of the learning activities required for the week.
-I will also post an announcement (Announcements tab in Canvas) from time to time for important course updates.
-Please check the Announcement tab frequently.
-Also, make sure your Canvas notification settings are turned on and arranged correctly so that you receive my messages, notes, and reminders for assignment dues.
+Please make sure your Canvas notification settings are turned on and arranged correctly so that you receive my messages, notes, and reminders for assignment dues.
 If you don't know how to do this, please check this Step-by-step guide.
 Also, if you are not yet familiar with Canvas, make sure to read carefully this Student Guide to Canvas at UBC.
 Lecture slides will be uploaded to the Modules tab in Canvas by the morning before each lecture to facilitate your preparation and note-taking.

-Please remember that the course is set to the Vancouver Time (Pacific Time) zone, where the University of British Columbia Vancouver Campus is located.
+Please remember that the course is set to the Vancouver Time (Pacific Time) zone, where the UBC Vancouver Campus is located.
 All due dates will be set to Vancouver Time.
 Canvas will not automatically change time zones for you, so make sure you have the correct settings for your Canvas.
-If you want Canvas to display dates in your local time zone, check this link: How do I set a time zone in my user account as a student?
+If you need help with this, check this link: How do I set a time zone in my user account as a student?

 - [2] Textbook: Schacter, D.L., Gilbert, D.T., Nock, M., Johnsrude, I., & Wegner, D.M.
 (2020).
 Psychology: Fifth Canadian Edition.
 At a minimum, you must have access to LaunchPad, an online platform that contains a digital (e-book) version of the textbook, as well as online activities, quizzes, and resources.
-Older Canadian editions and international editions are NOT suitable. - Special instructions for the textbook: Because all the course materials are integrated into Canvas, you MUST purchase your course materials (textbook, LaunchPad, or both) through the UBC Bookstore.
+Older Canadian editions and international editions are NOT suitable. - \\ Special instructions for the textbook: Because all the course materials are integrated into Canvas, you MUST purchase your course materials (textbook, LaunchPad, or both) through the UBC Bookstore.
 Purchases from any other retailer (e.g., Amazon, Discount Textbooks, etc.) are not able to be verified, and you will not be able to access the content needed.
 You have two options of purchasing the course materials: - Option 1: Purchase either a physical or digital product at the UBC Bookstore (in-store or online).
 You MUST keep your receipt in order to verify the purchase on the course site.
 If you purchase in-store or online from the UBC Bookstore, you will need to log into the course site and click on the 'Verify My Purchase' option in order to gain access to the online materials.
 You can find this option in the Canvas course site at Modules > Macmillan Learning > LaunchPad for Schacter's Psychology> Load LaunchPad in a new window. - Option 2: Log into the course site in Canvas and go to Modules > Macmillan Learning > LaunchPad > Load LaunchPad in a new window.
 There is a link to purchase the required materials (Click 'See My Purchase Options').
-Please note, you can only purchase the digital product if you choose this option. - [3] In-person Lectures: In-person lecture sessions will be given every Tuesday and Thursday from 3:30 pm to 4:50 pm (Vancouver Time) at HEBB 100 (click this link for the map).
+Please note, you can only purchase the digital product if you choose this option. - [3] In-person Lectures: In-person lecture sessions will be given every Tuesday and Thursday from 3:30 pm to 4:50 pm (Vancouver Time) at CHEM B250 (click this link for the map).
 Following the recommendations of the Department of Psychology, we do not live stream our lectures this term.
-We will provide a recorded lecture, but each recording will be posted and available on Canvas only for 1 week after lecture.
+We will provide a recorded lecture, but each recording will be posted and available on Canvas only for 2 weeks after lecture.
 We want you to stay on track, and this is one way we can do to reduce the "temptation" of binge watching right before the exams.